 - Erase and Remove from Account remotely: To do this, the previous owner can use the web or use his other Apple device.
 Here are both the ways

-- Using other Apple Devices: Ask the previous owner to open Find My app on his other iPhone, iPad, or Mac.
+- Using other Apple Devices: Ask the previous owner to open the Find My app on his other iPhone, iPad, or Mac.
 Login with his Apple ID if asked.
 Next, click on Devices and select the iPhone he gave to you.
 Choose Erase This Device.
 Once the process completes, choose to Remove from Account.

 Necessary: While the previous owner takes the above actions, make sure mobile data or Wi-Fi is connected to the iPhone that is with you.
 Then only, the device can be erased.

 Once the process completes, the iPhone is free of Activation Lock.
 Now, restart the iPhone and set it up using your existing Apple ID or create a new one.

 As you might have figured out, the above steps work if the previous owner is kind, cooperative, and without ill motives.
-There are plenty of scamsters, especially online, who sell you the device and then later ask you additional payment to remove the Activation Lock.
+There are plenty of scamsters, especially online, who sell you the device and then later ask you for additional payment to remove the Activation Lock.
 So make sure you are cautious before buying.

 How to Avoid Activation Lock When Buying a Used iPhone

-If you do not find a good refurbished deal, there is absolutely no harm in buying a second hand iPhone or iPad.
+First of all, it is good to buy refurbished Apple products from Apple (or some reputed sellers like MacSales.)
+Refurbished devices from Apple have the same one year warranty.
+If you do not find a good refurbished deal, there is no harm buying a second hand iPhone or iPad.
 But make sure to check for Activation Lock and the iPhone status before buying from someone else.

 Check for Activation Lock Before Buying the iPhone From Someone Else

 Roundabout 50% of iOS devices are legally sold with Activation Lock on.
-In some cases, the seller doesn’t remove iCloud lock intentionally to ask for more money later.
+In some cases, the seller doesn’t remove the iCloud lock intentionally to ask for more money later.
 And in other cases, it happens accidentally.
 To avoid being trapped, you should check whether the device is locked or not before buying it.